Search within:

 Appropriation of Expenditures

 For endowed accounts whose market value is at least 80%, but less than 90%, of the historic gift value, spending will be restricted to an amount equal to 3.0% of the 36-month moving average of fair market value.
-These accounts will also be subject to a 1.0% administrative assessment.
+These accounts will also be subject to a 1.0% administrative fee.

 For endowed accounts whose market value is less than 80% of the historic gift value, spending will be restricted to an amount equal to 1.0% of the 36-month moving average of fair market value.
-These accounts will not be assessed the administrative assessment.
+These accounts will not be assessed the administrative fee.

 For endowed accounts in existence for fewer than 36 months, the calculation of average fair market value shall include zeroes for the months prior to the endowed account’s existence.